NTasev/skillo-automation-project/testcases/RegistrationTestCases.md

 2. Fill other fields with valid data.

-3. Enter a valid password in the Password field (e.g., Password123!).

-4. Enter a different password in the Confirm Password field (e.g., password1234!).

-5. Click “Sign in”.
+3. Enter mismatching passwords.

+4. Assert that the “Sign in” button is disabled.

+5. Check that the error “Passwords do not match” appears.

 Expected Result:

-Server or form validation displays an error: “Passwords do not match.”

-Registration is blocked.

-Actual Result:

-Error message appears: “Passwords do not match.”

-User remains on registration page; account is not created.
+- Form shows error; account is not created.

+- Button remains disabled.

 ## 🔴 TC04 – Registration Fails: Missing Username